Type 2 diabetes: Pathophysiology

 Type 2 diabetes is due to insufficient insulin production from beta cells in the setting of insulin resistance.
 Insulin resistance, which is the inability of cells to respond adequately to normal levels of insulin, occurs primarily within the muscles, liver, and fat tissue.
 In the liver, insulin normally suppresses glucose release.
 However, in the setting of insulin resistance, the liver inappropriately releases glucose into the blood.
 The proportion of insulin resistance versus beta cell dysfunction differs among individuals, with some having primarily insulin resistance and only a minor defect in insulin secretion and others with slight insulin resistance and primarily a lack of insulin secretion.

 Other potentially important mechanisms associated with type 2 diabetes and insulin resistance include: increased breakdown of lipids within fat cells, resistance to and lack of incretin, high glucagon levels in the blood, increased retention of salt and water by the kidneys, and inappropriate regulation of metabolism by the central nervous system.
 However, not all people with insulin resistance develop diabetes since an impairment of insulin secretion by pancreatic beta cells is also required.

-In the early stages of insulin resistance, the mass of beta cells expands, increasing the output of insulin to compensate for the insulin insensitivity.
-But when type 2 diabetes has become manifest, a type 2 diabetic will have lost about half of their beta cells.
+In the early stages of insulin resistance, the mass of beta cells expands, increasing the output of insulin to compensate for the insulin insensitivity, so that the disposition index remains constant.
+But when type 2 diabetes has become manifest, the person will have lost about half of their beta cells.

-Fatty acids in the beta cells activate FOXO1, resulting in apoptosis of the beta cells.

-The causes of the aging-related insulin resistance seen in obesity and in type 2 diabetes are uncertain.
-Effects of intracellular lipid metabolism and ATP production in liver and muscle cells may contribute to insulin resistance.
-New evidence also points to a role of a brain region called the hypothalamus in the development of insulin resistance.
-For one thing, a gene called Dusp8 is linked with an increased risk for diabetes.
-This gene codes for a protein that regulates neuronal signaling in the hypothalamus.
-Also, infusions into the hypothalamus of a hormone called leptin normalize blood glucose and diminish insulin resistance in diabetic animals.
-Activation of hypothalamic cells by leptin has an important role in maintaining normal levels of blood glucose.
-Thus, both the endocrine cells of the pancreas AND cells in the hypothalamus may have a role in the etiology of type 2 diabetes.